SheCodesAus/example_finished_drf_project/demo_tour.md

 ### 3.7 - Response Codes
 It can often seem like there are wayyyyy to many response codes, and you'll never be able to make sure that your endpoints always return the correct one.
 In fact, Django has a few helpful tools to make this easy.
 Here's how I make sure my response codes are correct:

 - If you don't specify a code in your `Response()` object, Django will always insert a 200_OK code.
-That means you never need to specify a response for successful GET, PUT, or PATCH requests!
+That means you never need to specify a response for successful GET, or PATCH requests!
-- Every successful POST request should give a 201_CREATED code.
+- Every successful POST or PUT request should give a 201_CREATED code.
 - Every successful DELETE request can give a 204_NO_CONTENT code.
 - Every view that needs to retrieve a specific object should have a `get_object()` method like the one we demonstrated in class.
 [If you use this pattern](https://github.com/SheCodesAus/example_finished_drf_project/blob/main/crowdfunding/projects/views.py#L36), you'll always return a 404_NOT_FOUND when you're supposed to.
 - Any time you write code to check permissions, raise [a `PermissionDenied` exception](https://docs.djangoproject.com/en/5.0/ref/exceptions/#permissiondenied) if the permission is denied.
 Django will ensure that this results in a 403 code without you having to do anything about it.
 See section [3.4 - In-View Permission Handling](#34---in-view-permission-handling) above for an example of this in action.